 Both recipes create a dense, hearty bowl perfect for soup.
 If you twisted my arm and made me choose a favorite, I would say the Italian Bread Bowl recipe but either one is delicious!

 If you are looking for the Artisan Bread Bowl recipe, click HERE.
-It used to be housed right here but I split it into its own post so you could save to Ziplist if you’d like.
+It used to be housed right here but I split it into its own post.

 Italian Bread Bowls